This guide walks you through the process of creating a "hello world" Hypermedia Driven REST web service with Spring.

 annotation is present on the class, an implicit @ResponseBody

-annotation is being added onto the greeting
+annotation is added to the greeting

 method.
 This causes Spring MVC to render the returned HttpEntity

-and its payload, the Greeting
+and its payload (the Greeting

-, directly to the response.
+) directly to the response.

 and methodOn(…)